fnalways/terminus-docs/docs/manual/tasks/navigate-control-hub.md

 ---

 # Navigate Control Hub
-ControlHub is the console for Terminus OS, providing developers and users with precise control over system operations and the underlying environment.
+ControlHub is the console for Olares, providing developers and users with precise control over system operations and the underlying environment.
 This guide helps you understand Control Hub's interface and efficiently monitor your resources.
 ## Navigation
-### Terminus
+### Olares
 Monitor the status of applications in three different views:
 - **Browse** (Application-centric view): Navigate through resource usage related to specific applications using a three-column layout for efficient resource location.
 - **Namespace** (User-centric view): Access detailed insights into per-user application resource consumption, with sorting and filtering capabilities.